CSpanias/cspanias.github.io/_posts/2024-01-24-HTB - MonitorsTwo.md

 uid=0(root) gid=0(root) groups=0(root),33(www-data)
 ```

 And we got root!
-Now, we give `SUID` permissions to the bash binary:
+Now, we can assign `SUID` permissions to the bash binary:

 ```bash
 # assign suid perms to bash binary